beauty from human order

 We find handsomeness, further, among objects in a photograph that look sensibly ordered in their display, or that appear to have been exactingly optimized.
 That is, I find that we like scenes whose objects have the uncanny, parsimonious property of looking "just right" for their place or purpose.

-I am sure there is some truth to our inherent love of visual symmetry and balance, something probably hardwired into the evaluative subroutines of the evolved human brain.
+No doubt our kind has an inherent love of visual symmetry and balance, something probably hardwired into the evaluative subroutines of the evolved human brain.
 At the same time, I am persuaded that the specific forms, values and patterns in our aesthetic sensibilities - the sorts of factors that social constructionists like Herbert Marcuse used to put down to our conditioning in support of the existing social order - may indeed play a big role in coding how we perceive beauty as an aspect of order.

 But surely that's not the whole picture here.
 Tidy classical precepts fail to capture the full scope of phenomena that trigger our sense of beauty from order.
 This scope isn't limited to pictures of objects that look well placed and composed within the frame.
 It also includes our appreciation of objects that look ingenious and well made, and it includes our intuitive embrace of systematizing processes - for instance, pictures of intricate social collaboration or construction of complicated structures - that embody the viewer's optimistic ideal of progress.